SoradaW/react-portfolio/README.md

 ## Modern Development with React

-???

-This project is to create a command-line application that dynamically generates a professional README.md file from a user's input.
-Check out this [README](https://github.com/SoradaW/Professional-README-Generator/blob/main/demoREADME.md) as an example.
+This project is to portfolio site from scratch using React check out [HERE](https://github.com/SoradaW/Professional-README-Generator/blob/main/demoREADME.md)

 ## Application's functionality

 * The porfolio built using following technologies:
   * `React.js`
-  * Navigation using `React Router`
-  * Style with `React-Bootstrap`
+  * `CSS3`

 * Portfolio contain the following information:
   * Name